On the matter of the superiority of the virginal state to the marital state, we begin by quoting Trent:

 In brief, we take the various reasons advanced to account for the indisputable superiority of the virginal state for the kingdom over the marital state for the kingdom to be theological, not doctrinal.

-Given this, we may more easily notice the role that fasting has always played within the One Sacrifice, as both Mathew and Luke recount that Jesus abjured (either or both) food and drink at the Last Supper:
+Given this, we may more easily notice the role that fasting has always played within the One Sacrifice, as Mathew, Mark, and Luke all recount that Jesus abjured (either or both) food and drink at the Last Supper:

 "Truly, I say to you, I shall not drink again of the fruit of the vine until that day when I drink it new in the kingdom of God."
 [Mk 14:25 ]